pugmas/openliberty-showcase/README.md

 {"message":"Hola Max!"}
 ```

-### Health and OpenAPI
+### Health, Metrics and OpenAPI

-The application server provides built-in support for health and openapi endpoints.
+The application server provides built-in support for health, metrics and openapi endpoints.

 Health liveness and readiness
 ```shell script